Infighting in Los Zetas: Monterrey casino attack

 On the afternoon of 25 August 2011, eight members of Los Zetas entered a casino in Monterrey, Nuevo León, and poured gasoline on the entrance, carpets and slot machines.
 In less than two minutes, the assailants fled the scene and the casino was consumed.
 52 were killed; the victims, mostly women, were well-to-do civilians caught by the casino owner's refusal to pay for protection.
 The alleged mastermind was a low-level member who was seeking refuge far from Monterrey, suggesting that the chain of command in Los Zetas was fragmenting.
 It is still unclear to what degree Lazcano and Treviño Morales were involved in the "deadliest single attack of the Calderón presidency," but the attention the attack brought to Los Zetas was clearly unwelcome.

-InSight Crime suggests that violence by Los Zetas is controlled at regional levels, suggesting that the top leaders have less control at a local level.
+InSight Crime suggested that violence by Los Zetas was controlled at regional levels, suggesting that the top leaders had less control at a local level.